jaydenaung/cloudguardk8s/README.md

 clusterrolebinding.rbac.authorization.k8s.io/cp-resource-management created
 Deploying CloudGuard agent.. \
 deployment.apps/cp-resource-management created \
-Well done, Cloudguarder! cloudguarder1 has been succcessfuly onboarded to CloudGuard!
+Well done, Cloudguarder! cloudguarder1 has been successfully onboarded to CloudGuard!
 ```

 If you don't have a cloudguard CSPM account yet, register at https://secure.dome9.com/v2 for a free trial account today!